Mammogram/Breast Health

 Breast care resources available through VA include:

 We offer mammograms on site at over 78 VA facilities, and for those women receiving care at sites without mammography, we offer screening at conveniently located community facilities.
-We also have mammogram coordinators who contact women due for mammograms, follow up on abnormal results, and help our patients navigate the breast cancer screening process.
+We also have breast cancer screening coordinators who contact women due for mammograms, follow up on abnormal results, and help our patients navigate the breast cancer screening process.
 VA exceeds the private sector in mammography screening rates.

 For women diagnosed with breast cancer, we offer full-service oncology treatment that includes imaging, surgery, chemotherapy, radiation, and other advanced state-of-the-art treatments as needed, either on site, or referred into the community.
 VA patients are eligible for enrollment into clinical trials.